Alvearie/de-identification/docs/masking-providers.md

 |------------------------------------|----------|--------------------------------------------------------|-----------|
 | formatFixed                        | String   | The date and time format to use                        | null      |

-If a value for `formatFixed` is provided, it will be the only format the privacy provider will recognize.
+If a value for `formatFixed` is provided, it will be the **only** format the privacy provider will recognize.
 The given value must be valid as per the java.time.format.DateTimeFormatter class.
-The format must at minimum include a year component.
+Time components and time zone name or offset components are optional.
+The format must capture enough information about the date, however, for the provider to be able to calculate a year, month, and day.

 #### DATETIME_CONSISTENT_SHIFT